-NOTE: This Glossary included definitions for all terms in italics in Indicators in this Regional Forest Stewardship Standard for Smallholders.
+This Glossary includes definitions for all terms in italics in Indicators in this Forest Stewardship Standard for Smallholders in Vietnam.
 It is developed specifically for this standard.
-It also includes many of the terms in the Principles and Criteria with an asterix.
+It also includes many of the terms in the Principles and Criteria with an asterix .
 This Glossary includes both new definitions created for this standard and definitions from existing FSC normative documents or other documents.